beluganos/beluganos/doc/example/case1/case1.md

 # Case 1: LDP with OSPFv2

 This case is suitable for a beginner of Beluganos.
-In this case, not only Beluganos itselfs but also network environments are prepared automatically.
+In this case, not only Beluganos itself but also network environments are prepared automatically.
 In this case, Beluganos works as label switch router (LSR) with LDP and OSPFv2.

 ## Pre-requirements